Altitude Sickness in Tibet

-First of all, you should take it easy, don’t be freaked out by altitude sickness, let alone stop your Tibet tour plan because of it.
+1) Take it easy.
+Please don’t be freaked out by altitude sickness, let alone stop your Tibet tour plan because of it.
 We should have a right understanding of altitude sickness.
 It’s hard to avoid it because the average of Tibet Autonomous Region is over 4,000 meters (13,124 feet).
 And the most popular tourist attractions like Everest Base Camp, Namtso, Mt.
 Kailash, are around 5,000 meters (16,405 feet).
-According to our over 15-years’ Tibet tour experience, nearly 99% of travelers will overcome altitude sickness after the beginning of two or three days.
+According to our over 16-years’ Tibet tour experience, nearly 99% of travelers will overcome altitude sickness after the beginning of two or three days.

 Tips: You can try to take some exercise to keep your body in good.
 Get enough sleep and avoid catching a cold before traveling to Tibet.
 If you catch a cold, unfortunately, please contact your tour agent to postpone the trip.

-During the whole trip, please always pay attention to the weather change.
+3) Please always pay attention to the weather change during the whole trip.
 As you know, the temperature difference between daytime and night in Tibet is quite big.
 You may wear a T-shirt in the afternoon while wearing a down jacket in the evening.
 Thus, please prepare the necessary winter clothes even if you are traveling to Tibet in summer.

 - 30 Interesting Facts About Mount Everest